inveniosoftware/react-searchkit/README.md

 You can find a collection of examples in the `src/demos` folder:

-* ElasticSearch, an example on how to query ElasticSearch (see below)
+* Elasticsearch, an example on how to query Elasticsearch (see below)
-* Zenodo.org, an example on how to query an Invenio 3 web service
+* Zenodo.org, an example on how to query an Invenio 3 instance
 * CERN Videos, another Invenio 3 example

+Install dependencies and run the React app to try them out (see steps below).

-### ElasticSearch
+### Elasticsearch

-To run the ElasticSearch backend for the demo, you can use Docker.
-There is a docker-compose available with `nginx` as reverse proxy and ElasticSearch 7.
+To run the Elasticsearch backend for the demo, you can use Docker.
+A `docker-compose` file with `ES 7` and `nginx` as reverse proxy is available and ready to use.
 Run the services:

 ```bash